orblivion/ntfy/.sandstorm/README.md

 - [ ] Confirm we don't need outbound requests
 - [x] Confirm websockets work
-- [ ] Confirm proxy config is right
+- [x] Confirm proxy config is right (skipping it; no per-visitor rate limiting, but grain is limited to one user which is limited visitors)

 ## [Ntfy API](README_DETAILS.md#ntfy-api)